Pentathlon (Individual)

 Players earn 1 point for each bottle knocked over.
 The player with the highest total after everyone has had their turn wins!

-You will need: A game set of Kubb.
+You will need: A game set of Kubb blocks.

 You will need: A Kubb game set (or a few wooden blocks and batons).